Skip to main content

 2. Motoring

-Complain or claim compensation from DVA
+Make a complaint or claim compensation from DVA

-The Driver & Vehicle Agency (DVA) is committed to delivering a high standard of service and continually strives to improve performance.
+The Driver and Vehicle Agency (DVA) is committed to delivering a high standard of service and continually strives to improve performance.
 Find out how to contact the DVA and what to do if you are not satisfied with the service you have received.

-• Driver & Vehicle Agency Customer Services
+• Driver & Vehicle Agency - complaints and compensation

-To help DVA deal with your complaint you should give DVA as much relevant information as possible including:
+To help DVA deal with your complaint you should give as much relevant information as possible including:

-• your full name and address
+• yhttps://node/2411our full name and address

 • your date of birth or driver number (if your complaint relates to your driving licence)